CameronG7/social_media_api/README.md

 ## Credits

-This app was built using express, mysql2, sequelize, and dotenv
+This app was built using express, moment, mongoDB and Mongoose.js

 ## License